libp2p/universal-connectivity/packages/node/README.md

 The most challenging part currently, is peer routing: looking up the multiaddrs for a given PeerID in the DHT with js-libp2p.

-For example, how to do the equivalent of `ipfs dht findpeer 12D3KooWBdmLJjhpgJ9KZgLM3f894ff9xyBfPvPjFNn7MKJpyrC2` (with kubo) without running a DHT server in js-libp2p.
+For example, how to do the equivalent of `ipfs dht findpeer 12D3KooWBdmLJjhpgJ9KZgLM3f894ff9xyBfPvPjFNn7MKJpyrC2` (with kubo) without running a DHT peer in js-libp2p.

 ## TODO